localvoid/ivi/packages/events/README.md

 - Simulating capture target behavior for mouse events, so it can behave in the same way as touch events.
 - Use disambiguation algorithm when several gesture handlers are detected on the events path.
-- Dispatched "click outside" events to event handlers that aren't on the current events path.
+- Dispatch "click outside" events to event handlers that aren't on the current events path.

 ## API